ho0ber/sardinesound/content/pages/checklist_pa.md

 # Timeline
 ## 1 Month Before Event
 * A venue must be confirmed.
 If we haven't worked in this venue before, depending on the complexity of the event, we *may* need a walk-through of the venue to understand the challenges and offerings of the space.
+* Access to power, especially for outdoor venues, must be confirmed.
+At least one 15 amp outlet (on a dedicated or unused circuit) within 50 feet is required.
 * Load-in and load-out parking information must be provided
 * A schedule including load-in, load-out, and timing of sound needs must be provided
 * If the event spans multiple days, a plan for keeping equipment safe in the venue between rehearsals and shows must be coordinated